Neilson/Nelson - Henderson - Douglas - Renwick families - Scotland

 A William Rennick died at Peebles on 6 May 1752 (Ref 768/50/41).
 It is not known if this person may be the same as the William above.

-George Ranwick/Christian Brunton - Peebles and Traquair
+From 1765 - George Ranwick and Christian Brunton - Peebles and Traquair

 Curiously, a George Ranwick had children with a Christian Brunton in Peebles from 1765.